lauslim12/expert-systems/README.md

 # Expert Systems

 Expert Systems Research with a touch of Software Engineering with Go and React.
+Licensed under MIT License, and in progress to be submitted in an academic journal.

 Will be used for a research paper like my previous projects: [building management system](https://github.com/lauslim12/Asuna), and [NDFA methodology to build cereal vending machines (Bahasa Indonesia)](http://proceeding.unindra.ac.id/index.php/simponi/article/view/375).